 But misuse isn’t impossible to identify.
 Carriers that can’t confidently say that personal conveyance is being used appropriately might want to start by watching for certain patterns in personal conveyance data and considering what those patterns might be telling them.

-1. Compare the Balance of Weekly PC Use
+1. Compare the Balance of Weekly Personal Conveyance (PC) Use

 Carriers that run on a weekly cycle and allow drivers to keep their commercial vehicles at home should see a good amount of personal conveyance use at the beginning and end of the week.
 The amount, however, should be balanced.